bal-sm/repo-for-learning/systems/programming/python_django/views—the-right-way/README.md

 ## My notes

 Mine:
 > Jadi pokoknya don't overcomplicate coding.
 I really stopped coding with Django when the views become too "fat".
 FUCK.
+This. is. the. way.

 ## Source(s)